 This outstanding precision means that you have far more control of your digital art and photo retouching with your Wacom pen and tablet than you have with your mouse.

-Your finished product done with a mouse is acceptable but the finished product done with a Bamboo is outstanding.
+Your finished product done with a mouse is acceptable but the finished product done with an Intuos or Intuos Pro is outstanding.
 The natural feel and precision of the pen produces smooth, flowing brush stokes that are a real treat for your creative senses.

 You will no longer be frustrated as you struggle with a mouse in your digital art or photo retouching projects to produce acceptable results – your projects will flow smoothly and effortlessly, producing results you will be proud of.

-The typical response I hear when someone works with a Wacom Intuos Creative for the first time is "woooo - is that ever smooth!
+The typical response I hear when someone works with Wacom Intuos graphics tablets for the first time is "woooo - is that ever smooth!
 I gotta get me one of these!"

 OK – so far we have a natural feeling, precise tablet that is a real treat to use.
-If that isn’t enough the Wacom tablet is also …
+If that isn’t enough these things are also Pressure Sensitive!

 depending on the brush settings in your software.